 Reporting, understanding, and preventing unacceptable behaviors such as bias, sexual misconduct, and hazing are essential to maintaining our caring community.
 Cornell offers various avenues for reporting these incidents as well as receiving confidential care and support if you need it.

 The Graduate School Office of Inclusion & Student Engagement acknowledges that Cornell University is located on the traditional homelands of the Gayogo̱hó꞉nǫ’ (the Cayuga Nation).
 The Gayogo̱hó꞉nǫ’, past and present, are members of the Haudenosaunee Confederacy, an alliance of six sovereign Nations with a historic presence on this land.
 The Confederacy precedes the establishment of Cornell University, New York State, and the United States of America.
 We acknowledge the painful history of Gayogo̱hó꞉nǫ’ dispossession, and honor their ongoing connection to these lands and waters.
-We encourage all who engage with Cornell to learn more about the Cayuga Nation, their history, and people, and to take meaningful action to support indigenous scholars and their communities.
+We encourage all who engage with Cornell University to learn more about the Gayogo̱hó꞉nǫ’, their history, and people, and to take meaningful action to support indigenous scholars and their communities.